-The stellar mass-size relation for the SDSS galaxies has been studied by S03.
-They investigated this relation for objects which are defined as early and late types according to their \ser and concentration indices, and their relations have been widely used in literature.
-However, it is argued that the half-light sizes used in S03, which are from the NYU-VAGC catalog and based on one-dimensional (1D) single \ser fitting, could have been underestimated \citep[e.g.,][]{guo2009, simard2011}.
+The stellar mass-size relation for SDSS galaxies has been studied by S03.
+They investigated this relation for objects that are defined as early- and late-types according to their \ser and concentration indices and their relations have been widely used in literature.
+However, it is argued that the half-light sizes used in S03, which are from the NYU-VAGC catalog and based on one-dimensional single \ser fitting, could have been underestimated \citep[e.g.,][]{guo2009, simard2011}.
 We have also shown that using single \ser fitting could bias the sizes of galaxies with high stellar masses.
-As the mass-size relation could depend on the fitting model employed (specifically at high-mass ends), our independent non-parametric method for $z=0$ galaxies, should remove uncertainties due to model assumptions.
-Our sample consists of galaxies over a wide range of stellar mass ($\gtrsim 10^{9} \msun$) and is suitable for investigating this relation.
+As the mass-size relation could depend on the fitting model employed (specifically at the high-mass ends), our independent non-parametric method for $z=0$ galaxies, should remove uncertainties due to model assumptions.
+Our sample consists of galaxies over a wide range of stellar masses ($\gtrsim 10^{9} \msun$) and is suitable for investigating this relation.

 We first study the mass-size relation of our sub-samples based on morphological Galaxy Zoo classifications.
-The distribution of sizes versus stellar masses of late-type and early-type galaxies are illustrated in the top row of Figure \ref{fig4}.
-The median sizes in small bins of stellar masses for each sample are measured (blue and red circles), and it can be seen that sizes of both late-types and early-types show little or weak correlation with to mass up to $\sim3-4 \times10^{10} \msun$; however the relation steepens beyond this stellar mass and is stronger for the early-type galaxies.
+The distribution of sizes versus stellar masses of late-type and early-type galaxies is illustrated in the top row of Figure \ref{fig4}.
+The median sizes in small bins of stellar masses for each sample are measured (blue and red circles) and it can be seen that sizes of both late-types and early-types show little correlation with masses up to $\sim3-4 \times10^{10} \msun$; however, the relation steepens beyond this stellar mass and is stronger for early-type galaxies.
 For both types of galaxies, the relations seem to begin above specific stellar masses.

-To further quantify the correlations, we use the functional form employed for late-type galaxies in S03 (equation 18) for both our late-type and early-type samples:
+To further quantify the correlations, we use the functional form employed for late-type galaxies in S03 (Equation (18)) for both our late-type and early-type samples: